rimagh19/arabic-helper/README.md

 This function converts time in the 24-hour format to its Arabic text representation, optionally including period-specific phrases (morning, afternoon, evening).

 - **Parameters**:
-  - `time`: A string representing the time in HH:MM:SS format.
+  - `time`: A string representing the time in HH:MM:SS format, where the seconds are optional.
   - `daytime`: A boolean indicating whether to include period-specific phrases (default is `false`).
 - **Returns**:
   - A string representing the time in Arabic text.